Svelte 5 runes and patterns used across the Fuz ecosystem.

 bind:value={item.count}).

 Goal: minimal <style> blocks.
-Components should delegate styling to
+Components delegate styling to fuz_css

-fuz_css utility classes and design tokens.
-Many well-designed components
+utility classes and design tokens; many well-designed components have no

-have no <style> block at all.
-See css-patterns.md Β§Component Styling
+<style> block at all.
+See css-patterns.md §Default styling is the baseline

-Philosophy for the full rationale, anti-patterns, and examples.
+and §Component Styling In Practice for the full rationale, anti-patterns, and

 When a <style> block is needed, keep it focused on component-specific

-All values should reference design tokens, not hardcoded pixels or colors.
+with all values referencing design tokens, not hardcoded pixels or colors.

 distinguish them visually.